mingodad/citadel/webcit/README.txt

      available network interfaces.
 Normally this will be the case, but if you are running multiple Citadel systems on one host, it can be useful.

   -> http_port: the TCP port on which you wish your WebCit server to run.
+If
-     This can be any port number at all; there is no standard.
-Naturally, you'll want to create a link to this port on your system's regular web pages (presumably on an Apache server running on port 80).
-Or, if you are installing WebCit on a dedicated server, then you might choose to use port 80 after all.
+     you are installing WebCit on a dedicated server, you can use the standard port 80.
+Otherwise, if port 80 is already occupied by some other web service (probably Apache), then you'll need to select a different port.
+If you do not specify a port number, WebCit will attempt to use port 2000.

   -> tracefile: where you want WebCit to log to.
 This can be a file, a
      virtual console, or /dev/null to suppress logging altogether.